White Reaper: Elektra years (2019–2024)

 In 2019, White Reaper would sign with Elektra Records.
 Three singles were released from their upcoming albums in Summer of 2019.
 The song "Might Be Right" became the band's highest-charting single, peaking at number six on the US Hot Rock Songs chart and atop the US Alternative Songs chart.
 White Reaper would play at the music festival Riot Fest and with The Killers.
 In October 2019, You Deserve Love was released, their major label debut.
 White Reaper appeared on Jimmy Kimmel Live! in December 2019, playing "Might Be Right" and "Real Long Time".
 White Reaper contributed a cover of the Metallica song "Sad But True" to the charity tribute album The Metallica Blacklist, released in September 2021.

 White Reaper released their fourth studio album, Asking for a Ride, January 27, 2023 on Elektra Records.
 Later that year, a song from the album, "Getting Into Trouble w/ The Boss", was featured in an ad for Taco Bell's $5 Cravings Box, titled 'Family Reunion'.
 In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.

 In June 2024, Nick Wilkerson and Sam Wilkerson announced on Instagram their departure from the band.

-Blue Grape Music (2025-Present)
+Blue Grape Music (2025–present)

-On June 25, 2025, the remaining members of the band released a new single "Honestly" and announced the upcoming release of their fifth studio album Only Slightly Empty, to be released on Blue Grape Music on September 26, 2025.
+On June 25, 2025, the remaining members of the band released a new single "Honestly" and announced the upcoming release of their fifth studio album Only Slightly Empty, released on Blue Grape Music on September 26, 2025.

+After re-releasing the latter album as Only Slightly Expanded with 3 additional songs and performing a co-headlining tour with Drug Church, the band performed their final show on May 16, 2026, at the Mercury Ballroom in Louisville, Kentucky.